 - Two of the studies found that manual tooth brushing gave better results.

-- The remainder either found equal effectiveness for both methods, or determined that the results of their study were inconclusive.
+- The remainder (11) either found equal effectiveness for both methods, or determined that the results of their study were inconclusive.

-Sometimes it's difficult to trust the findings reported.
+Sometimes it's difficult to trust study findings.